MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-emergency-calling.md

 ## Prerequisites

+You must ensure the following conditions are met for emergency calling to work properly
-The omnichannel user should have an outbound profile and must belong to a voice queue.
+- The omnichannel user should have an outbound profile and must belong to a voice queue.
+- Location sharing and detection must be enabled on your browser.

 ## Introduction